 “A high level of base strength gives athletes the ability to produce more force, which yields a more powerful soccer player that can sprint and change direction at a faster rate,” Barlow says.
 “Strength training also decreases injury potential so the soccer athlete spends less time on the sideline and more time in the game.”

-So whether your goal is making A squad or just looking and feeling like you belong there, there’s no time like the present to hit the gym.
+So whether your goal is making the A squad or just looking and feeling like you belong there, there’s no time like the present to hit the gym.
 Try this World Cup-caliber workout from Barlow that’s fit for the pros.

 The World Cup Strength Workout